osterhoutan-UofU/scabbard/doc/notes.md

  TODO:
 ----------------------------------------------------------------------------------------------------

+-[ ] look into why the `SimplifyCFGPass` is removing the function bodies in the kernel

 -[ ] create the trace file analyzer / data race detector -[ ] design a range based data structure that lets you apply and remove multiple traits from ranges of integers (mem addresses)